nickjeffrey/check_rhel_subscription/README.md

 # Configuration

 The subscription-manager command requires root privileges to run.
-Rather than give the nagios user and additional privileges, this script will run from the root crontab every 12 hours, generating a /tmp/nagios.check_rhel_subscription.tmp file.
+Rather than give the nagios user and additional privileges, this script will run hourly from the root crontab, generating a /tmp/nagios.check_rhel_subscription.tmp file.
 This file will be read by the low-privileged nagios user when the check is run from nagios.
 Create a crontab entry for the root user similar to:
 ```
-    59 11,23 * * * /usr/local/nagios/libexec/check_rhel_subscription   #nagios helper script
+    59 * * * * /usr/local/nagios/libexec/check_rhel_subscription   >/dev/null 2>&1 #nagios helper script
 ```

 This script is executed remotely on a monitored system by the NRPE or check_by_ssh methods available in nagios.